Tiller Money – also known as Tiller HQ – is a budgeting software unlike any other.

-The actual spend for each of these categories is then compared to the budget so that you can determine which areas you’re struggling to hit budget for.
+The actual spending for each of these categories is then compared to the budget so that you can determine which areas you’re struggling to hit the budget for.

 In the above example, discretionary expenses as a whole are below budget by a bit over $100.